sagemath/trac_to_gh/Issue 8983.md

 # Issue 8983: solve(erf(x)==0,x) should return x==0 as a solution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8983

 Original creator: rossk